Commissioner’s proposed new Code would allow lobbyists to secretly fundraise and campaign for politicians while lobbying them

 and not only can all of this campaigning and fundraising be done in secret, but also the Commissioner is proposing to give herself the power to secretly reduce a lobbyist’s 1-2 year lobbying prohibition down to an even shorter time period.

-- Keep in the Code the current loophole-free rule that prohibits lobbying anytime there is an appearance of a conflict of interest;
+- Keep in the Code the current loophole-free Rule 6 that prohibits lobbying anytime there is an appearance of a conflict of interest;

-- Increase the cooling-off period from 5 years up to 10 years during which a lobbyist is prohibited from lobbying after significant fundraising or campaigning for a politician or party (instead of lowering it to 1-2 years);
+- Increase the cooling-off period under proposed new Rule 6 from 5 years up to 10 years during which a lobbyist is prohibited from lobbying after significant fundraising or campaigning for a politician or party (instead of lowering it to 1-2 years);

-- Create a new category of lower-level political activity with a 5-year cooling-off period;
+- Create a new category of lower-level political activity (including doing any fundraising) with a 5-year cooling-off period prohibition on lobbying;

-- Allow lobbying right away only if the lobbyist only canvasses or volunteers no more than a couple of times during a campaign, and;
+- Allow lobbying right away after political activity only if the lobbyist only canvasses or volunteers no more than a couple of times during a campaign, and;

-- Don’t allow any reductions of any of the cooling-off periods.
+- Don’t allow reductions of any of the cooling-off periods.

 – 30 –